markjlyon/spaceopera/CAMPAIGN.md

 When the Zendai successfully overthrew the United Star Corps and Federated Worlds Alliance between 12185 to 12218, it was because they had spent the last century secretly building hundreds of thousands of warships.
 They coordinated their initial surprise attacks to devastating effect.
 The capitals, shipyards, manufacturing systems, and supply depots were all struck first, crippling the USC and FWA ability to coordinate a response, repair or construct new ships, or resupply.
 High levels of technology were not the goal or even needed by the Zendai.
 They only needed enough ships with enough firepower to win their engagements.
 Their losses were heavy but they swarmed and destroyed every major target successfully.
 It was a war of attrition with cheap light fast star ships equipped with less expensive weapons against vastly technologically superior fleets, but they outnumbered each encounter 1000 or more to one and it was more than enough to crush their enemies.

 The galaxy has entered a new dark ages.
+The Zendai systematically destroyed all technology and manufaturing on every world they could find, and they were exceedingly thorough.
 The Zendai are now fractured into thousands of minor warlords, all of whom use a two class system of Zendai or non-Zendai.
 Zendai are the leaders and warriors.
 Everyone else is a slave or starving on some long forgotten world depleted of its resources.

+Zendai are cruel, savage, brutal, and treacherous.
+And they love their children.

 ### THE ZENDAI WARLORDS
 The Zendai warlords fight constantly, unless they join forces temporarily against an alien threat or bigger Zendai fleet.
 Zendai are the only humans that know limited freedom, all other humans either barely scrape an existence from their scorched worlds or they are slaves to their Zendai warlords.
 The amount of freedom a Zendai enjoys is based on the purity of their bloodline and their record of military accomplishments.
 Normal humans have no such luxury.